Skip to content

 Step 4 - Adjusting the design

 After the integration you should see the result in your webpage(s), but it might need some tweaks from a design perspective.
-A typical scenario is that your web has a style guide that should be adheared to.
+A typical scenario is that your web has a style guide that should be adhered to.

 Adjusting the design is done by providing specific CSS rules that tweak fonts, colors, spacings etc. If you use a CMS there might be a possibility to provide the CSS rules as part of the webpage.
 Another alternative is to provide an external file with CSS rules that you point to as part of the raw HTML code you inserted in step 2.

 Disregarding of the method you choose, you need to have knowledge of how to write these CSS rules.
 As an integral part of writing the CSS rules are how to make them apply to the right thing in the blocks driven user interface.
 This is accomplished by using the right classes.
-Currently there is no extensive documentation on which css classes to use, instead we encourage to use the developer mode of the browser and inspect the corresponding user interface.
+Currently, there is no extensive documentation on which css classes to use, instead we encourage to use the developer mode of the browser and inspect the corresponding user interface.
 All classes that start with esb, like esbRow, esbRowMain, esbRowExpand etc. are stable and are safe to use in CSS rules.

 Class Use Default